How to Remove Kids' Stains in the Home

 Soft Drinks Spritz with white vinegar, then blot.
 Repeat as needed until the stain is gone.

-Blood Treat immediately if possible.
+Blood Treat carpet stain immediately if possible.
 Apply cold water or club soda and blot with clean cloth.
 Repeat until the stain is gone.

 Urine or Vomit Apply a citrus-oxygen cleaner.
 Rinse and blot or wet-vac the area until dry.